jahnestacado/redux-tattoo/README.md

 export default reducer;
 ```

-The namespace is a path that points to the place of the reducer state in the redux store
+The namespace is a selector path that points to the place of the reducer state in the redux store.

 In the example above we use the 'global' namespace.
 This will target the global property of the current redux store state